UnitVectorY-Labs/adk-docker-base/README.md

 ## Using This Image

 You won’t run `adk-docker-base` by itself.
 Instead, **extend** it in your own agent project with your ADK Python code.
 If you need to install any extra dependencies, you can do so in your own Dockerfile which means using this immage is probably not a good idea.
+The intent of this image here is to allow for rapid iteration of ADK based agents off of a common Docker base image.

 ### Project Layout